Tammy Hembrow Goes Braless In Flirty Crop Top & Reveals Her Past As A Telemarketer

 “Any good books you recommend for getting starts?” asked a curious follower.

-“The success principles by jack Canfield – first one I ever read,” shared Tammy.
+“The success principles by jack Canfield – first one I ever read,” Tammy.

 In addition, the model shared a two-part lingerie pic five days ago, that time opting to showcase her figure in a casual white long sports bra and matching brief-style bottoms.